Long-term evolution of the neutron rate at the Canfranc Underground Laboratory: The experiment

 \subsection{Experimental setup}

-HENSA \cite{HENSA1}, which is based on the Bonner Spheres Spectrometer (BSS) principle \cite{Thomas_2012}, is an array of nine one-inch diameter cylindrical proportional counters filled with $^3$He gas at a pressure $P$ of 10 atm and having an active length \mbox{$l$ = 60} cm (Fig.~\ref{Fig1}).
+HENSA \cite{HENSA1}, which is based on the Bonner Spheres Spectrometer (BSS) principle \cite{Thomas_2012}, is an array of nine one-inch diameter cylindrical proportional counters filled with $^3$He gas at a pressure $P$~=~10~atm and having an active length $l$~=~60~cm (Fig.~\ref{Fig1}).
 The tube walls are made of stainless steel providing in general much lower internal background than aluminum \cite{Crane1991}.
-The detection of thermal or moderated neutrons is achieved in the $^3$He tubes using the $^3$He(n,p)$^3$H reaction to convert the neutrons to charged particles (p and $^3$H) which are then detected, producing a spectrum of deposited energy with a shape that is characteristic of $^3$He counters (see Section~\ref{an}).
+The detection of thermal or moderated neutrons is achieved in the $^3$He tubes using the $^3$He(n,p)$^3$H reaction to convert the neutrons into charged particles (p and $^3$H) which are then detected, producing a spectrum of deposited energy with a shape that is characteristic of $^3$He counters (see Section~\ref{an}).

-The neutron detection efficiency depends on both the neutron energy and moderator thickness \cite{Thomas_2012,Jordan}.
-In order to provide sensitivity for different neutron energies (from thermal to 10 GeV) and to increase the sensitivity at both extremes of the energy range, each tube of HENSA is embedded in a matrix of different and carefully-selected materials, which are listed in Table~\ref{Tab1}.
-They include: PE of different thickness, acting as a neutron moderator; cadmium, which is a strong absorber of thermal energy neutrons; lead, acting as a converter for high-energy neutrons through (n,$x$n) reactions (where $x$ indicates the multiplying factor for neutrons), providing sensitivity above 20 MeV.
-A bare $^3$He tube is also included to enhance the sensitivity to thermal neutrons.
+HENSA has been carefully designed to provide very good sensitivity over a large energy range.
+Since the neutron detection efficiency depends on both the neutron energy and moderator thickness \cite{Thomas_2012,Jordan}, in order to achieve sensitivity for different neutron energies (from thermal to the GeV range) and to increase the sensitivity at both extremes of the energy range, each tube of HENSA is embedded in a matrix of different and carefully-selected materials.
+These materials, listed in Table~\ref{Tab1}, include: PE of different thickness, acting as a neutron moderator; cadmium, which is a strong absorber of thermal energy neutrons; lead, acting as a converter for high-energy neutrons through (n,$x$n) reactions (where $x$ indicates the multiplying factor for neutrons), providing sensitivity above 20 MeV.
+A bare $^3$He tube is also included to enhance the sensitivity to thermal neutrons, which do not require moderation.
 The detectors are ordered in Table~\ref{Tab1} according to the sensitivity to increasing neutron energy.
 The use of long $^3$He tubes provides HENSA with neutron efficiency around one order of magnitude \cite{HENSA1} larger than standard BSS \cite{Thomas_2012} over the full range of neutron energies (from 5 to 15 times higher depending on the particular value of neutron energy considered).